cristianireyes/ds-bot-core/readme.md

 You can follow the official discord guide, in the ***Installing Node.js*** section.
  - [Discord.js Guide - Installing Node.js](https://discordjs.guide/preparations/#installing-node-js)

-> ⚠️ Just follow the steps in the indicated section as you should not install Discord as indicated in later steps.
+> ⚠️ Just follow the first section of the guide, which have the installing node.js

 <br/>